rackerlabs/support-how-to/content/how-to/cloud-servers/simple-load-balancing-with-apache/index.md

 #### Web servers

-Because the webheads are really just drones, they don't need any special configurations.
-Just create a file called **index.html** in **/var/www/html/index.html**.
+Because the webheads are drones, they don't need any special configurations.
+Create a file called **index.html** in **/var/www/html/index.html**.
 In this file, you can put any distinguishing characteristics you want.
 For example, you could put "It works you looking at WebHead \#" where \# is the numerical identifier of